 Maintaining consistent and accurate product descriptions and information across multiple stores and channels is tricky.
 But maintaining consistent and accurate product information across multiple stores, channels, and geographies?
 That can seem downright impossible.

 When you take your business global, the amount of product information you need to keep track of grows immensely.
 On top of price lists, SKUs, documentation, videos, images, catalogs, references, item numbers, and custom attributes, you’re now also managing localizations including languages, currencies, and promotions.

 Adopting a PIM with localization features allows you to:

-This PIM use case may feel particularly relevant as the COVID-19 crisis has left many of us struggling to keep up with rapidly changing consumer behavior.
+This PIM use case may feel particularly relevant as rapidly changing consumer demands and expectations have left many organizations struggling to keep up.
 In the last year, have you:

 A PIM solution can solve each of these challenges.
 Using a PIM, you can streamline product development and release workflows and ensure collaboration is possible in a remote work setting for faster time to market.